 Commercial leaders and sales representatives are reluctant to tinker with a sales model that has worked effectively for decades.
 Commercial leaders at all levels have concerns about whether they will achieve their sales goals if reps are distracted or if experiments don’t succeed.
 And sales reps see such experiments as encroaching on their autonomy to sell; some even view technology as looming competition for their jobs.

-There are five actions that biopharma companies can take to overcome resistance in their ranks and develop digitally based, next-generation selling capabilities that have the potential to put the industry on a par with others.
+There are five actions that biopharma companies can take to implement change management, overcome resistance in their ranks, and develop digitally based, next-generation selling capabilities that have the potential to put the industry on a par with others.
 (See the exhibit.)

 Cocreate the Experiments with Field Teams